Olympic & Paralympic Disciplines Para-Equestrian Dressage

 Natasha Baker Biography

 Natasha has been surrounded by horses all her life and began riding at her local RDA (South Bucks).
 After watching the Paralympic Games on TV in 2000, she announced to her parents that that was what she wanted to do.
 Natasha achieved her goal in 2012, when she competed at the London Paralympic Games, winning double individual gold (grade II).

 Natasha made her senior Championship debut in 2011, when she represented Great Britain at the European Championships.
 After producing two great tests, Natasha returned with two individual gold medals.

-Natasha is part of Team Visa, a sponsorship programme that helps the best young athletes in Europe as they strive to fulfil their Olympic and Paralympic dreams.
+Natasha was part of Team Visa, a sponsorship programme that helped the best young athletes in Europe as they strive to fulfil their Olympic and Paralympic dreams.
 16 UK athletes were selected and mentored by former Olympic and Paralympic Champions and given the wisdom and motivation needed to train, qualify and win medals at an international level; Natasha’s mentor on the programme was triple Olympic Gold medallist, Sir Steven Redgrave.